brsuite/broln/docs/psbt.md

 }
 ```

-We see that `brocoind` has given us a transaction that would pay `3060` satoshi
+We see that `brocoind` has given us a transaction that would pay `3060` bronees
 in fees.
 Fee estimation/calculation can be changed with parameters of the
 `walletcreatefundedpsbt` command.
 To see all options, use
 `brocoin-cli help walletcreatefundedpsbt`.